What’s in this guide?

-- You can listen to my podcast on role-play success here.
+- You can listen to our podcast on role-play success here.

-- You can practise role-plays and learn a proven framework to pass ANY role-play in my Role-Play Masterclass.
+- You can practise role-plays and learn a proven framework to pass ANY role-play in our Role-Play Masterclass.

 - You can get hold of a full suite of interview preparation tools here.